dicle-123/Shopping-card/README.md

 # Shopping Cart Application

-This is a simple shopping cart application built using React.
-The app includes a home page, shop page with products, and a cart page that displays items added to the cart.
+This project is a simple shopping cart application.
+There is an add product button on the products page and a section in the navbar section that shows the number of products in the basket.
+When you go to the Go to cart link in the navbar, the quantity, name and price of the products in the basket are displayed, and if there is no product in the basket, the message "No items in your cart" appears.

 ## Table of Contents
 - [Project Setup](#project-setup)